 What is Radon?

-Radon is a naturally occurring radioactive gas that causes lung cancer.
-It results from the decay of trace amounts of uranium, found in most rock and soil.
-The uranium stays in the ground, but radon gas seeps upward and enters buildings.
-Radon gas is colorless, odorless and tasteless and can only be detected by testing.
+Radon is a naturally-occurring radioactive gas.
+Found everywhere, radon results from the decay of radium, a radioactive element found in most soils.
+The radium remains in the ground, but radon gas seeps through the soil and enters buildings.
+Radon is colorless, odorless, and tasteless gas that can only be detected by testing.

-Radon gas levels vary from location to location.
-Even homes next door to each other can have very different radon levels.
-The US EPA has created maps showing the potential for high radon levels.
-Elevated radon gas levels have been found in every county in the United States.
+Radon concentrations vary from location to location.
+Even homes next door to each other can have very different radon concentrations.
+The US EPA has created maps showing the potential for high radon concentrations.
+Elevated radon gas concentrations have been found in every county in the United States.

 < Back to Radon Page